jacksonfelgenhauer/GPT3-TopicToTweet/README.md

-# buildspace
+# GPT3-TopicToTweet
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
-# GPT3-TopicToTweet
+An AI-based web app that can convert any topic into twitter tweet thread